What is Kali Yuga? The Four Hindu Epochs Explained

 “A shocking new United Nations study finds that bees, butterflies, and other pollinators are in even greater danger than we previously thought, and may even be at risk of extinction.

 Conducted by a top team of 70 U.N. scientists, the report is the first-ever global study on the health of bees and other pollinators.
 And the results are much, much worse than many expected.
-Meanwhile, Bayer, one of the world’s biggest producers of bee-killing pesticides, is SUING the European Commission to lift its ban on the pesticides that are driving bees toward extinction.
+Meanwhile, Bayer, one of the world’s biggest producers of bee-killing pesticides, is suing the European Commission to lift its ban on the pesticides that are driving bees toward extinction.
 Without bees and other pollinators, the world will face a global food crisis.

 Almost 90 percent of all flowering plants rely on pollinators – including 75 percent of the world’s food crops.
 In other words, when bees die, people starve.
 Of course, we’ve known for a long time that bee populations are in decline.
 But this study shows that the threat of global extinction has risen to a whole new level.

-It’s perhaps the biggest wake-up call we’ve gotten yet — and that’s why we’re demanding that the world’s biggest producers of bee-killing pesticides take these deadly products off the market.”
 I put my head in my hands and feel grief.
 If killing bees and butterflies for the sake of more pesticide sales is what humanity has fallen to, I am ashamed of calling myself human!
 How is it possible that we have arrived at this point of destroying the incredible and abundant gifts of Gaia upon which our survival depends?

 I need an explanation, a mystical insight to explain this situation with the human condition.
 It appears the collective human shadow is so great that we now identify only with darkness and unconsciousness forgetting the light.
 How did this happen and what is the cure?
 Knowing that Mother India gave birth to great mystics with far seeing abilities, I looked up clairvoyant predictions from sages who lived more than 5000 years ago.
 Ancient spiritual traditions from India and other places in the world speak about cycles of creation and destruction, the old collapsing and a new cycle of life emerging from the ashes, like the proverbial phoenix.
 These cycles have been mapped by far seeing sages, for our benefit.